mgsp-node/mgsp/README.md

 }
 ```

-MGSP-RE can connect across the internet, as well as local networks to reach the desired Minecraft servers.
+MGSP can connect across the internet, as well as local networks to reach the desired Minecraft servers.

 ## Special settings
 ### serverStatus